BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 **Please note that only one fullscreen mode GUI is allowed per scene**

+The fullscreen mode is not intented to be used with WebVR as it is a pure 2d rendering.
+For WebVR scenario you will have to use the texture mode below.

 * Texture mode: In this mode, BABYLON.GUI will be used as a texture for a given mesh.
 You will have to define the resolution of your texture.
 To create an AdvancedDynamicTexture in texture mode, just run this code:

 ```